truenas/middleware/docs/userguide/freenas_shell.rst

 .. note:: not all of Shell's features render correctly in Chrome.
 Firefox is the recommended browser for using Shell.

-Due to the embedded nature of FreeNAS®, some FreeBSD components are missing and noticeable in Shell.
-For example, man pages are not included; however, a link to the online FreeBSD man pages is available from Help.
 Most FreeBSD command line utilities should be available in Shell.
-Additional troubleshooting utilities that are provided by FreeNAS® are described in Useful Command Line Utilities.
+Additional troubleshooting utilities that are provided by FreeNAS® are described in :ref:`Command Line Utilities`.